docker/docs/content/docker-hub/organization-faqs.md

 Yes.
 You can [enforce sign-in](../security/for-admins/configure-sign-in.md) and some benefits are:

 - Administrators can enforce features like [Image Access Management](../security/for-admins/image-access-management.md) and [Registry Access Management](../security/for-admins/registry-access-management.md).
- - Administrators can ensure compliance by blocking Docker Desktop usage for users who do not sign in as members of the organization.
+ - Administrators can ensure compliance by blocking Docker Desktop usage for users who don't sign in as members of the organization.

-### If a user has their personal email associated with a user account in Docker Hub, do they have to convert to using the org’s domain before they can be invited to join an organization?
+### If a user has their personal email associated with a user account in Docker Hub, do they have to convert to using the organization's domain before they can be invited to join an organization?

 Yes.
 When SSO is enabled for your organization, each user must sign in with the company’s domain.
 However, the user can retain their personal credentials and create a new Docker ID associated with their organization's domain.

 ### Can I convert my personal user account (Docker ID) to an organization account?

 Yes.
 You can convert your user account to an organization account.
-Once you convert a user account into an organization, it is not possible to revert it to a personal user account.
+Once you convert a user account into an organization, it's not possible to revert it to a personal user account.
 For prerequisites and instructions, see [Convert an account into an organization](convert-account.md).